 Here is a recent photo of sections 6B and 6C, looking in the same direction:

-1970s TV series The Sweeney featured Fulham Cemetery in the episode "Sweet Smell of Succession", first broadcast on 8 November 1976, as shown in this video by a self-described "Sweeneyologist", covering filming locations in West Brompton and Fulham.
-(Margravine Cemetery also features.)
+Popular 1970s TV series The Sweeney featured Fulham Cemetery in the episodes "Sweet Smell of Succession" (first broadcast on 8 November 1976) and "Victims" (14 December 1978), as shown in this YouTube video covering filming locations in West Brompton and Fulham by a self-described "Sweeneyologist".
+(The video also includes scenes filmed in Margravine Cemetery.)